tumagonx/nwjs_docs_old/File-dialogs.md

 ## Save file

-`nwsaveas` will open a save as dialog which let user enter the path of a file, and it's possible to select a non-exist file which is different with the default file input tag:
+`nwsaveas` will open a 'save as' dialog, which lets user enter the path of a file.
+It's possible to select a non-existing file, which is different from the default file input tag:

 ```html
 <input type="file" nwsaveas />